Migration Statistics Quarterly Report (MSQR): August 2020, including long-term international migration estimates for the year ending March 2020

 In addition to the regular outputs described in the earlier sections, we deliver analysis and insights into important migration topics based on user needs.
 This section summarises the latest analysis and insights from the Centre for International Migration.

 Coronavirus and non-UK key workers

-Today (8 October 2020), we released new insights on non-British nationals and non-UK-born in the workforce between 2017 and 2019.
+On 8 October 2020, we released new insights on non-British nationals and non-UK-born people in the workforce between 2017 and 2019.
 This includes a focus on those who could be considered as key workers in the response to the coronavirus (COVID-19) pandemic.
 It also includes interactive maps for users to explore the proportion of non-British national workers and key workers living in local areas.

 Previous analysis articles